Josh Naylor Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 14th in MLB.

-- The Cardinals' 4.34 team ERA ranks 18th among all MLB pitching staffs.
+- The Cardinals' 4.34 team ERA ranks 17th among all league pitching staffs.

-- Cardinals pitchers combine to rank 14th in baseball in home runs given up (56 total, 1.1 per game).
+- Cardinals pitchers combine to give up 56 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- The Cardinals are sending Liberatore (1-0) to the mound to make his second start of the season.
+- Flaherty makes the start for the Cardinals, his 11th of the season.
+He is 3-4 with a 5.29 ERA and 54 strikeouts through 51 2/3 innings pitched.

-- The lefty last appeared in relief on Sunday, when he threw one inning against the Los Angeles Dodgers, allowing two earned runs while giving up one hit.
+- The righty last pitched on Sunday against the Los Angeles Dodgers, when he went 4 2/3 innings, allowing three earned runs while giving up four hits.

+- The 27-year-old has an ERA of 5.29, with 9.5 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.